berkes/berkes.github.com/_posts/2006-01-19-the-forum-wtf.md

 title: the forum WTF
 created: 1137670155
 tags:
-- Theming
+- theming
-- Drupal Talk
+- drupal talk
 lang: en
 ---
 I fear this is just one of those things where my perception of Drupal is just different then that of Dries et al.